 Based on their evaluation and the review criteria, the HRAC recommends approval or denial of each application and forwards their recommendations to the Executive Council for final action.
 You will be notified of their decision in writing.
 Notification of the HRAC’s and Executive Council’s decisions are sent out approximately 12 weeks after final application deadline.
 In some cases, special conditions may be required on approved projects; the conditions will be outlined in your grant contract.
 Once awarded, large grants are subject to increased fiscal oversight and require ongoing reporting to Grants Office staff.

 Those interested in grants offered through MNHS, including the Minnesota Historical and Cultural Heritage Grants, are welcome to attend a Grants Office Open House.
 Open houses are held on the first Thursday of every month (except for July and November) at the Minnesota History Center in St. Paul.
 These events are an opportunity to meet grants office staff to discuss project ideas, eligibility requirements, and the application process.
-See the Events and deadlines page for upcoming open house dates and times.
+See the Events page for upcoming open house dates and times.